 What people are saying about you online is likely the first impression a potential new customer will have of your business.
 Are you monitoring and responding to online reviews?
-If you aren’t you need to be.
+If you aren’t, you need to be.
 When you do read the reviews, ask yourself if there is a common thread that you need to consider.
 If you have a negative review, here are some tips for writing an effective response.

 4. Change Your Perspective

 Take a hard look at your systems through the eyes of your customers.
 You probably developed many of your systems with a focus on how they can help your business operate more efficiently.
-As they should.
 But ultimately, your systems should serve your customers.
 Put yourself in a customer’s shoes and walk through a typical interaction inside each of your systems to make sure that you haven’t created any unforeseen barriers to customer satisfaction in the process.

 5. Say Thank You

 Your customers chose you.
 Letting them know that you appreciate them goes a long way toward keeping them as your customer.
 Verbal thank yous are a good start, but how else can you say thank you after the sale?
 A personal note, a small gift, a follow-up phone call.
-Every business is different, but all businesses will benefit from taking the extra step to intentionally express their gratitude to their customers.
+Every business is different, but all businesses will benefit from taking the extra step to intentionally express their gratitude toward their customers.

 Your business exists because of your customers.
 Making sure that they have a great experience at each step of their customer journey is crucial to creating a thriving business.